- Here’s our quick pro tip for picking thickness planers

 The best options by far are the DeWalt DW735X, the Makita 2012NB, and the Cutech/Wahuda Tools 40200HC-CT.
 The DeWalt DW735X is an excellent choice for those that need to make large cuts in wide materials.

 The Makita 2012NB is a more portable option that delivers efficient operation in a compact design.
-Ideally suited for finish woodworking, this is also a good choice for cabinetry and furniture making.
+Ideally suited for finish woodworking, this is a first choice for cabinetry and furniture making.

 If saving money and doing the job by hand is still an option for you follow this link for my next best recommendation.